hanzy1110/knowledgeGraphQA/README.md

 - Started testing over different tools to learn the embeddings of the graph (PyKeen, node2vec)
 - Produced word embeddings from input data using a SkipGram model (A better corpus should be used when hardware is available)
 - Produced QA Tensorflow model using a EncoderDecoder + attention Pattern (Should later replace attention with the anchor loss to add context)

-TODO
-- QAModel needs training (deploy it on googleColab)
-- Write the anchorLoss function (using a custom loss is available and should be straightfoward)
+- AnchorLoss written and implemented
+- Knowledge graph trained and emmbedded
+- Whole pipeline and it's testing implemented

+--TODO
-- Train the Graph's embeddings
+- Properly train the model
-- Write the QA prediction pipeline
+- Validate the model